wrzchwc/Held-Karp-B-B/readme.md

 ## Introduction

-The ask aimed to create the implementation of [Held-Karp algorithm](https://en.wikipedia.org/wiki/Held%E2%80%93Karp_algorithm) and an algorithm based on the [Branch & Bound algorithms design paradigm](https://en.wikipedia.org/wiki/Branch_and_bound).
+The task aimed to create the implementation of [Held-Karp algorithm](https://en.wikipedia.org/wiki/Held%E2%80%93Karp_algorithm) and an algorithm based on the [Branch & Bound algorithms design paradigm](https://en.wikipedia.org/wiki/Branch_and_bound).
 The B&B based algorithm features `low cost method` to traverse state space tree.